EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I learnt about api's, using jquery plugins and also how to integrate google maps into a website.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

+## Day 68

+* Project you are working on - Javascript & jQuery.
+* Progress today - Today I learnt about debugging and errors.
+* Challenges you faced - None.
+* Tasks for tomorrow - Keep reading.